094459/newsletter-oss-projects/README.md

 **partysmith**

 [partysmith](https://aws-oss.beachgeek.co.uk/3l4) is an awesome project from AWS Community Builder Stephen Sennett, that provides an unofficial way to transform your AWS PartyRock apps into deployable full-stack SvelteKit applications.
 Users can enter the URL of a publicly published PartyRock app, select the desired settings, and PartySmith will forge an application into a ZIP archive which will be downloaded to your machine, and ready for use.
 How cool is that!
 (Very in case you were wondering).
 Find out more by reading the supporting blog post, [PartySmith - Bring PartyRock apps to your place](https://aws-oss.beachgeek.co.uk/3l5). (#185)

+**powertools-mcp**

+[powertools-mcp](https://aws-oss.beachgeek.co.uk/4cz) is a very nice project from **AWS Hero  Michael Walmsley** that provides search functionality for AWS Lambda Powertools documentation across multiple runtimes.
+This project implements an MCP server that enables Large Language Models (LLMs) to search through AWS Lambda Powertools documentation.
+It uses lunr.js for efficient local search capabilities and provides results that can be summarised and presented to users.
+Good documentation, with examples on how to get started with MCP clients like Claude Desktop (but should work with Amazon Q CLI too) (#210)

 **project-lakechain**